-We have audited the balance sheet of the Fund as of September 30, 2001 and the statement of net cost, changes in net position, budgetary resources, and financing for the year then ended.
+We have audited the balance sheet of the Fund as of September 30, 2001, and the statements of net cost, changes in net position, budgetary resources, and financing for the year then ended.

 These financial statements are the responsibility of the Fund's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.